blindpirate/gradle/subprojects/docs/src/docs/release/notes.md

-The Gradle team is excited to announce Gradle @version@.
+The Gradle team is excited to announce Gradle @version@. change on master

 This release features [1](), [2](), ... [n](), and more.